Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 There are 9 different public boat launches spaced around the lake and available for use.

-A boating registration from any state or a PA launch permit is required for your vessel if you’re planning on bringing one of your own.
+A boating registration from any state or a PA launch permit is required for your vessel if you’re planning to bring your own.

-If you need to consider rentals, head to the Crescent Bay Marina on the south shore, where both kayaks and canoes are available to rent.
+If you need rentals, head to the Crescent Bay Marina on the south shore, where both kayaks and canoes are available to rent.

 Sailing on Lake Arthur

-Sailing is extremely popular in Moraine State Park.
-Two separate sailing clubs can be found within.
+Sailing is extremely popular in Moraine.
+Two separate sailing clubs can be found here.
+These clubs organize races and learn-to-sail classes.

 The conditions on the lake here can be quite ideal for sailing, and even passersby catching glimpses out over the water from Route 422 in the summer can often be treated to countless sailboats floating every which way.